 We traveled through the middle of the Island, along the main highway (which is still only 2 lanes), lined with pine trees from Charlottetown toward Summerside.
 But we arrived early–that’s the thing when you can drive anywhere on the Island in 2 hours.
 So we took a little detour to view the Confederation Bridge, a 13km engineering marvel.
 It just disappears in the horizon.

+On our way to the field Swamp Chestnut oak tree stole our hearts.
 As we drove toward Summerside, we passed this field.
 Unfortunately, the picture just doesn’t do the color justice.
 It was this brilliant yellow, and when we asked, we discovered it’s a Canola field–like the stuff that they make cooking oil out of.
 Weird.
 Beautiful.

 And then it was off to get some lunch at Spinnaker’s Landing at the Deckhouse Pub.
 Fish and Chips were delicious.
 So was the view of the harbour.